ksKao/trello-clone/README.md

   - Edit task title and description
   - Move tasks between columns
   - Delete tasks

+- _Authentication_

+  - Register and login with username and password
+  - Each user gets to keep their own board

 - _UI & Responsiveness_
   - Fully responsive and accessible design